AstroPyPlanet/PyPlanet/README.md

 Follow the instructions on the page to download and install the distribution.

 # Using Pyplanet
-After installing the distribution, you can use it by typing pyplanet in the console.
+After installing the distribution, you can use it by typing **PyPlanet** in the console.
 If you need help with any commands or usage, please refer to the documentation or help section.

 # Help